 Why This Moment Matters

-What's missing is the strategic vision to connect the dots.
-To see that macro tracking isn't a diet trend-it's preventive care infrastructure that generates proprietary risk data while building employee loyalty.
+The tech exists.
+Apps are mature.
+Protocols are proven.
+The economics are compelling.
+Employees are already doing it—just in a vacuum.
+What's missing is the vision to connect the dots.
+Macro tracking isn't a diet trend—it's preventive care infrastructure that builds risk data and employee loyalty.

 The Question Isn't Whether

-Because that's what macro tracking makes possible when you do it right.
-Not another wellness program that 8% of employees ignore.
+Because that's what macro tracking can do when done right.
+Not another program nobody uses.
+A health-to-wealth engine that makes employees healthier, wealthier, and more loyal.

 The macros are just the beginning.